vahidnety/TMDb/README.md

 ## Features

-- **Now Playing List:** Browse a list of now playing movies with titles, release dates, and brief summaries.
+- **Now Playing List:** Browse a list of now-playing movies with titles, release dates, and brief summaries.
 - **Detailed Information:** View detailed information about each movie, including director, cast, and plot summary.
 - **Favorites Functionality:** Add movies to your favorites list and view the list of favorited movies.
 - **Search Functionality:** Search for movies by title.